 Nearly every traveller includes Arashiyama in their Kyoto’s trip itinerary.
 Arashiyama is a home to UNESCO World Heritage Site Tenryuji Temple, the popular bamboo groves and shopping arcade.
 When you are in Arashiyama why not visiting Hokyoin Temple, the best autumn site in Kyoto and come back home with autumn pictures that look different than what other people have.

 It’s surrounded by Traditional Japanese Garden

-Can you skip a temple where traditional Japanese garden bursts with autumn colour?
+Can you skip a temple where a traditional Japanese garden bursts autumnal colour?
 I definitely cannot and will not skip this place for that reason alone.

 Getting there: Fifteen-minute walk from JR Saga Arashiyama Station

 Admission Fee: 500 yen